strangeparts/gasmask/valves/FullyPrintedValve/README.md

 ## Assembly

-The valve comes in 3 parts - be sure these are separated into separate objects when printing:
+The valve comes in 3 parts:

 * The main body which consists of the threads, tightening knob, and valve chamber
 * The diaphragm, which is a 0.2mm thin disc with a ring of holes